About the National River Cleanup®

 - Why must volunteers sign American Rivers’ Liability Waiver and return it?

-It’s easy!
+It’s simple!
 Click here to be taken to the easy online registration form.
 Remember, register your cleanup at least four weeks in advance to receive free trash bags!
 Also, please have a working phone number and street address ready – no P.O.
 Boxes please.

 I’ve found a local cleanup nearby.
 How do I get involved?